grpc/proposal/A110-child-channel-plugins.md

 ## Abstract

-This proposal introduces a mechanism to configure "child channels"—channels created internally by gRPC components (such as xDS control plane channel).
-Currently, these channels are often opaque to the user, making it difficult to inject necessary configurations for metrics, tracing etc from the user application without relying on global state.
+This proposal introduces a mechanism to configure "child channels", channels created internally by gRPC components (such as xDS control plane channel).
+Currently, these channels are often opaque to the user, making it difficult to inject necessary configurations for metrics, tracing etc from the user application.
 This design proposes an approach for users to pass configuration options to these internal channels.

 ## Background